PolinaIgrushkina/three-js/README.md

   `ssh -p22 yoursProjectName@157.90.224.110 "cd /home/yoursProjectFolder/projectFolder &&`
   `source /home/yoursProjectFolder/.nvm/nvm.sh &&`

 4. That is it.
 Just make a commit and push new code to GitLab.

-## Documentation for create a markup project
+## Documentation for creating a markup project
 <https://mettevo.worksection.com/d/7579531/>